- Bacterial Vaginosis (BV) is the most common cause of vaginal discharge.

 How is bacterial vaginosis (BV) diagnosed?

-The only way to diagnose BV is by an exam by your health care provider (HCP) and testing the vaginal discharge.
+The only way to diagnose BV is with an exam by your health care provider (HCP) and testing the vaginal discharge.
 Your HCP will use a cotton swab to take a sample of your vaginal discharge.
-He/she can then measure the acidity of the discharge with pH paper.
+The acidity of the discharge is then measured with pH paper.
 If your vagina is less acidic than it should be (pH of more than 4.5), this may be a sign that you may have bacterial vaginosis.
 Your HCP can look at the sample under a microscope.
-If the normal bacteria (lactobacilli) are not there but many “clue” cells (cells from the vaginal lining that are coated with bacteria) are present, you have bacterial vaginosis.
+If the normal bacteria (lactobacilli) are not there but many “clue” cells (cells from the vaginal lining that are coated with bacteria) are present, then you likely have bacterial vaginosis.
+Your health care provider will check to see if you have at least 3 out of 4 of the following symptoms:

 How is bacterial vaginosis (BV) treated?

 If you have bacterial vaginosis, your health care provider will likely either give you a prescription for a cream or gel that you put into your vagina with an applicator or a prescription for pills that you take by mouth.
 You should let your HCP know about any other medications that you are taking.
 If you use a vaginal cream or gel, you should NOT use tampons during the treatment because it will absorb the medication and make it less effective.
-Metronidazole or clindamycin are two antibiotics used to treat bacterial vaginosis.
-The medication works pretty quickly to cure BV, but you need to make sure that you take ALL of the medication for it to work.
+Metronidazole or clindamycin are the two most common prescription medicines prescribed to treat bacterial vaginosis.
+Both medications are effective, but you need to make sure that you take ALL of the medicine for it to work.
+Secnidazole is a single- dose pill that is used to treat BV.
+It typically costs more but it is not more effective (than metronidazole or clindamycin).
 Many women choose the vaginal gel because the pills can cause nausea and a metal taste in your mouth.
 Others prefer the oral medication because they don’t want to insert a cream in the vagina.
-Both are effective.
+Both help treat BV.

 - Condoms may help to lessen the chance of getting BV if you are sexually active because the semen doesn’t change the bacteria in the vagina.
 Even though BV is more common in young women who have sexual intercourse with many partners, treatment of a male partner does not prevent future BV infections.